Grant Shapps says construction on eastern leg of HS2 could be brought forward 'dramatically'

 The Conservative minister said the UK “can no longer afford to hold back human enterprise” and “favour one corner of the country”.

-He said: “It's not about weakening the productivity of the south of England.
-This is about raising transport quality in the rest of the United Kingdom, to the levels of the South East, marking the talent, belief and self confidence that once led the world in productivity.
+He said: "It’s not about weakening the productivity of the South East of England.
+This is about raising transport quality in the rest of the United Kingdom, to the levels of the South East, marking the talent, the flair and the self-belief in regions that once led the world in productivity.

 “If we can do that, then we can achieve something remarkable.